Dirichlet forms and stochastic completeness of graphs and subgraphs: Introduction

-This result extends the corresponding result of \cite{Jor,Woj,Web} to all regular Dirichlet forms on discrete sets.
-Note that this includes the presence of an arbitrary killing term.
-We also give examples in which essential selfadjointness fails (as does $(A)$).
+As the functions with compact support need not belong to the domain of definition of our Laplacians, the question of essential selfadjointness does in general not make sense in our context.
+On the other hand, if the functions with compact support belong to the domain of definition and a certain geometric condition -- called $(A)$ below -- is satisfied, we can prove essential selfadjointness of the Laplacians in question on the set of functions with compact support (Theorem~\ref{essential}).
+This result extends the corresponding result of \cite{Jor,Dod2,Web, Woj} to all regular Dirichlet forms on discrete sets.
+Note that this (again) includes the presence of an arbitrary killing term and an arbitrary measure on our discrete set.
+We also give examples in which essential selfadjointness fails (as does condition $(A)$).

-After these considerations our second aim is to study how completeness of a subgraph is related to completeness of the whole graph.
-There, we obtain two results: